gbogard/hugo-portfolio/content/posts/moving-away-from-a-legacy-system-using-scala-and-kafka/part-one-building-blocks.md

 - we need **one-shot data replication** to transfer the entirety of the data to a newly provisioned database
 - and **real-time data replication** so changes users make in Edgar are reflected in Mediahub immediately
 - We don't want to make a mere copy of Edgar on a more recent foundation, we want to build a radically better system.
-As we reimagine our video supply chain, and change the underlying data model, data from the legacy will need to be *translated*  to the new model.
-Fortunately, Scala's powerful type system allows us to express these transformations safely, and easily reject invalid data.
+As we reimagine our video supply chain and change the underlying data model, data from the legacy will need to be *translated*  to the new model.
+Fortunately, Scala's powerful type system allows us to express these transformations safely and easily reject invalid data.

 ## The building blocks of our architecture: Scala microservices and Kafka topics